 What is Collagen?

-So for years I thought collagen was a marketing word.
-Until I found out collagen is material of our own body.
+So for years, I thought collagen was a marketing word.
+Until I found out collagen is a needed material of our own body.
 Duh!

 Studies show that taking collagen is very good for our joints.
 It could reduce arthritis and thus act as a pain reliever.
 A 2009 study in the International Journal of Medical Sciences says “4 of 4 arthritis patients who took 40 mg of collagen daily saw their pain decrease by an average of 26%”.